lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 + Select the team data you just uploaded.

 + Click Play.
 (For the Care Coordination and Medication Management (CC & MM) modules, you need to select your Learning Mode before you click Play.)

+  - Refer to the Care Coordination (CCParams) or Medication Management (MMParams) tab of the Team Data Table at mtl.how/data, for data regarding the team's New Patient Start Rates and Return-to-Clinic Intervals.

+  - **Note:** Once you pick a Learning Mode to prioritize the New Patient Start Rate or the Existing Patients Return-to-Clinic Visit Interval, this will be the setting your team will experiment with through Session 12 for the rest of the _Modeling to Learn_ program.

+ - **Existing Patient Return-to-Clinic Visit Interval:** Choose this learning mode to prioritize the Existing Patients Return-to-Clinic Visit Interval (RVI) estimated from team data, and only start new patients in remaining open slots after the existing patient RVI, appointment supply, and missed appointments are all taken into account.

+ - **New Patient Start Rate:** Choose this learning mode to prioritize the New Patient Start Rate estimated from team data, and only see existing patients in remaining open slots after the new patient start rate, appointment supply, and missed appointments are all taken into account.

-### 7. Orient yourself to the Main Page of the sim UI (same information and buttons at top; 3 sections with blue headers - one showing the module and team data selected in its header; the others headed Outputs and Experiments).
+### 7. Orient yourself to the Main Page of the sim UI (same information and buttons at top; 4 sections with blue header - one showing the module and team data selected in its header; the others headed Outputs and Text, Experiments, and Text).

 + You see the same information and buttons across the top as the Home page.

 + There's a new set of sections with blue headers below that.
 Let's click inside the large blue header on the left to minimize that section, because we aren't going to need it today.
 But notice inside that bar it tells you which module and team data file we selected.
 + To the right of the main section are 3 blue bars labeled Outputs and Text, Experiments, and Text.
 You can drag the Text section around by the blue bar.
-You can also expand, minimize, or close it with the icons on the right side of the blue bar.
+You can also expand, minimize, or close it with the icons on the top right side of the blue bar.
 Expand it to open up the Outputs section, including the Text boxes.
 Reduce it back to Text-only the same way you expanded it.
-If you minimize it with the X, you can get it back by going to the Outputs and Text section and selecting Expand.
+If you close it with the X, you can get it back by going to the Outputs and Text section and selecting Expand.

 + You can use the app's responsive design feature to enlarge the view.
 Use the magnifier (+/-) or the shortcut Control/Shift/+ (or minus) to make things bigger or smaller.
 At some point, the design layout changes to stacked sections instead of having them side by side.
 This is the way it will look on a smartphone screen, or sometimes with other types of monitors.